Puppy mills: a cautionary tale

 I really admire the work that you do.
 I think it is amazing how many lives you have transformed, both canine and human.
 I know at the end of your stay here on Earth you will be greeted by thousands of pets at The Rainbow Bridge.
 I wish you continued success with your work and I know God will continue to bless you.

 I would like to share with you the story of Jesse.
 I want to get the word out to others so that together we can make the world a safer place for our furry & four-legged friends.
-I am hoping that one day you may want to place an article related to this in your magazine or on your show so that others can be educated.
+I am hoping that one day you may want to share this article so that others can be educated.
 No person or pet should have to go through what happened to us.

 Last summer I decided to adopt a "small" puppy.
 I needed a small breed since I have a parrot, a rescued sparrow, & two rescue bunnies at home.
 After months of waiting to adopt a small pup I became inpatient and went to a "breeder."
 I did not want to go to a pet store since I am aware they sell puppy mill pups.
 I ended up purchasing an 11 week old Shih Tzu/Maltese mix, "Shi-tese" as the "breeder" called him.
 Less than 24 hours later my pup became extremely lethargic & was coughing.
 I rushed him to the vet to discover he was hypoglycemic (blood sugar of 24), loaded with parasites, and had pneumonia.
 The vet stabilized his blood sugar but told me he had less than a 50% chance of pulling through.
 They suggested putting him down.
 I opted for taking him to the emergency hospital for intensive care.
 The vet was not even sure he would survive the 10 minute transport to the hospital.